 During the second quarter of 2018 and after an open bidding process, MTV selected Vecchiola S.A., a related party to MTV's 30% owner, as mining contractor.
 The Company views this as a positive development for shareholders, as the new contractor is related to the owner of the minority stake in MTV, which provides additional incentive to deliver strong and reliable service.
-As the MTV management team transitioned to the new mining contractor at the end of the second quarter and into the beginning of the third quarter, it experienced some production disruptions that negatively impacted the Company's quarterly results and metrics.
-However, these disruptions are temporary as the change in contractors is expected to meaningfully reduce the operating costs of MTV going forward.
+Since the change, MTV has crushed an average of over 100,000 tonnes of ore per month; volumes not seen since 2013.